 CCE Teaching Assistantship Award:

-The CCE Teaching Assistant award identifies the best teaching assistants in the division from courses taught in Spring 2019 through Winter 2020
+The CCE Teaching Assistant award is presented to the best teaching assistants in the division from courses taught in Spring 2020 through Winter 2021.

 Gregory Jones for his outstanding work in Ch6.
 Greg is a rising sixth year Chemistry graduate student in Mitchio Okumura's group.

 Faisal Alshafei and Lexy LeMar for their outstanding work in ChE101.
 Faisal is a rising fourth year in Chemical Engineering and a student in Mark Davis' group.
 Lexy is a senior majoring in Chemical Engineering.